 The study of science is an essential aspect of a prosperous and healthy society.
 At Burlington Danes we aim to foster in students a curious and enthusiastic approach to the wide of range of topics that we cover.
 From the study of electricity in Year 7 to that of further mechanics in sixth form, we strive to provide all students with a thorough understanding of the necessary material and a confident grasp of practical procedures and exercises.
 We adapt to the needs of each individual and ensure that all are well equipped to fulfil their academic potential.

-Welcome to the Humanities Faculty at Burlington Danes Academy.
-With rigorous and meticulously planned courses that address a wide range of topics and disciplines, it is our aim to provide students with a catalogue of skills essential to academic success.
+The Humanities Faculty at Burlington Danes Academy rigorously and meticulously plan courses that address a wide range of topics and disciplines, it is our aim to provide students with a catalogue of skills essential to academic success.
 The breadth of knowledge and enthusiasm of our excellent teaching team ensure that humanities subjects at Burlington Danes are always an interesting and enriching challenge.
-Please see the overview page for detailed curriculum plans.

 The History Department aims to equip students with a well-rounded knowledge of important people and events spanning a variety of historical contexts.
 We encourage students to treat history as an academic discourse and they will be taught to discuss, persuade and respond appropriately to relevant texts.
 They will also encounter a wide variety of cultures and will develop an appreciation of the diversity of experience.
 Students will learn to express themselves effectively and convey ideas in an accurate and professional manner in preparation for all forms of assessment.